 I had no idea you needed someone with a valid driving license to accompany you to the exam.
 And it can be anybody – not just somebody related to you.
 I went by myself and they didn’t let me check in for the behind-the-wheel test.

 20. What credit cards to get?

 If you can get a credit card from City National Bank, get it.
 Do not get multiple City National Bank credit cards as the benefits are significantly worse in comparison to other options, even if it’s the only credit card you can get for a few months.
 It’s important to establish credit history, but one card is sufficient.
 If City National Bank offers you a high credit limit, take it!
-It’s likely that other banks won’t offer you as much money, and having a higher credit limit lowers your utilization rate which helps improve your score.
+Having a higher credit limit lowers your utilization rate which helps improve your score.

 Deciding whether or not to get another credit card is a personal decision that depends on your lifestyle, preferences and objectives.
 From my research, I recommend the below in sequence:

 - If you have an American Express card from your previous country of residence, apply for a suitable Amex credit card in the US.
-The benefits of Amex cards are definitely better than those offered by City National Bank.
+The benefits of Amex cards are better than City National Bank’s.